-$E{w2HZL\,-\, NSD}^{\rm ASTERN NEW YORK\,-\,SCM, Ernest E. George, w2HZL\,-\, NSD$ reports for the gang in Troy on 144 Mc.
+E ASTERN NEW YORK-SCM, Ernest E. George, W2HZL-NSD reports for the gang in Troy on 144 Mc.
 Twelve stations are very active, adding to the gang from Schenectady to make 144 Mc. a hot spot in the Tri City area.
 He also is working some extra fine DX, having 73 countries and 29 zones to his credit.
-ITX reports NYS with the
+ITX reports NYS (Continued on page 76)